NormHeckman/extendpersistent/PendriveExtend.md

 You can use the Windows software USB Image Tool to make a backup http://www.alexpage.de/usb-image-tool/
 (I have no affiliation with the author, I found positive recommendations, and the tool works for me.
 This software is free and does not need to be installed in windows, it is portable.)
 Or you can use your favorite backup tool.
 I use Paragon Backup(TM) and Recovery 14 Free.
 (This software is free, but needs to be installed on Windows.
-It can also backup drives with multiple partions using this tool.)
+This software can also backup drives with multiple partions.)

+- - - - ONLY VALIDATED UP TO THIS POINT  - - - -

 Assume that user on the ubuntu machine is logged  in as administrative user hadoop First copy the existing persistent file, casper-rw, from the target USB.